Need help with your Discussion

 Regarding the Audit Committee

-Many mistakes might not occur because of deliberate or malicious decisions against the defendants but may be the inevitable results of omissions or material concealment by employees of the company.
-Nevertheless, in some situations, while the mistakes are not intended, they are the result of a standard of conduct that is less than that which is important in protecting other investors and the company from unreasonable damage.
-There are four essentials that must be considered for the plaintiff’s claim to make a successful negligence case.
-First, the auditor should owe the third party a duty of care, which the auditor breached, and the third party suffered damages, and the breach of duty by the auditor should be considered as not only a legal cause but also an actual cause of the damages on the third party (Vona, 2012).
+Many mistakes might not occur because of deliberate or malicious decisions against the defendants but may be the inevitable result of company employees’ omissions or material concealment.
+Nevertheless, in some situations, while the mistakes are not intended, they result form a standard of conduct that is less than that which is important in protecting other investors and the company frexcessiveble damageFour essentials must be considered for the plaintiff’s claim to make a successful negligence case.
+First, the auditor should owe the third party a duty of care, which the auditor breached, and the third party suffered damage.
+The breach of duty by the auditor should be considered not only a legal cause but also an actual cause of the damages to the third party (Vona, 2012).
 The defense to a negligent case might comprise a standard of care owned between the two opposing parties in a court of law and the extent to which the accuser contributed to their own mistakes, perhaps arising from the accuser’s negligence.

-Auditors are tasked with the duty of acting in a way that prevents an unreasonable risk to their clients and other third parties that depend on their client’s disclosures to make material investments or donations.
-The standard that establishes the nature of the duty of care must be objective but depend on the particular circumstance that relates to a mistake, although they are often exercised in a flexible way.
+Auditors are tasked with preventing unreasonable risk to their clients and other third parties that depend on their client’s disclosures to make material investments or donations.
+The standard that establishes the nature of the duty of care must be objective but depend on the particular circumstance related to a mista.
+However,gh they often exercise way flexibly.
 For instance, the standard of care in many situations is that of a reasonable auditor of ordinary rationality in the usual situation (Knechel, Krishnan, Pevzner, Shefchik, & Velury, 2012).
 This means they have to be cautious, thoughtful, and risk-averse to block placing other people in unreasonable harm’s way.
-From such definition, one can observe that the nature of the situation can impact the standard of care: in an emergency situation, there are things that can be taken differently from others where there is sufficient time for consideration and thoughtful actions.
+From the sua ch definition, one can observe that the nature of the situation can impact the standard of c.
+In an emergency, some things cancan be taken differently from others where there is sufficient time for consideration and thoughtful actions.

 Selection of an Auditor

 The auditor’s unique behavior can be a concern when their work is taken to have been influenced or compromised by certain other factors, such as the presence of personal relationships.
-Under certain situations, a special duty can arise for the auditor to protect the third party from possible damages when they do their work with diligence.
+Under certain situations, a special duty can arise for the auditor to protect the third party from possible damages when they do their work diligently once.
 The auditor’s duty can change from various sources, including contractual relationships and professional roles between them and the third party (Pallisserry, 2012).
-For instance, the contract the auditor with enter with the new auditor can provide protection in case third parties decide to go after them.
+For instance, the contract the auditor enters with the new auditor protects case third parties decide side to go after them.
 This can specify high standards for the third parties, and they can sue the auditors for professional for less than the required levels of performance for professional misconduct, which might have been the proximate cause of the harm.

 The general factors to consider when accepting a new auditor are many folds and are driven by certain key considerations.
 The integrity of key leaders, such as the organization’s CEO and the other people charged with governance of the entity (the board), is vital.
 The attitudes of these key players in the organization will be reflected in the aggressive interpretation of standards, internal controls, and audit fees and in the limit of the scope of work to be done (Bell & Griffin, 2012).
-Take note that the organization provides receipts to people who have donated money so that they can claim a tax refund.
+Note that the organization provides receipts to people who have donated a month and can claim a tax refund.
 Moreover, the organization does not issue receipts, raffle ticket sales, or for clients’ payments to attend fundraising dinners.
 Such a reputation might be bad for business.

 It is important to consider the nature of client operations.
 From the nature of STARBUCKS’s operations, it is possible that an auditor can reach an inaccurate audit conclusion.
 When assessing the level of risk associated with STARBUCKS’s operations, it is possible that the auditor can ignore the company has internal controls.
 A well-oiled and functioning internal control system ordinarily mitigates such a risk.
-When making the decision on acceptance, it is important to consider the strength of the internal controls when evaluating STARBUCKS’s control risk.
-In this scenario, the work of the auditor is cut out to assess how susceptible the financial statement assertions are to material misstatement, given the nature of the operations of the client (Christensen, Wood, & Wood, 2012).
+Whdecidingion on acceptance, it is important to consider the strength of the internal controls when evaluating STARBUCKS’s control risk.
+In this scenario, the auditor’s worktop is cut out to assess how susceptible the financial statement assertions are to material misstatement, given the nature of the client’s operations (Christensen, Wood, & Wood, 2012).

 Perceived Strengths in Corporate Governance

-Delegation is another approach often used by organizations to achieve a solid framework of corporate governance.
-The manner in which the company is organized makes it apparent that the company has set job specifications for certain offices to meet the purpose organization’s purpose The CEO, who reports to the board, is in charge of the operation of the entire organization, but is specifically responsible for the purchases of fixed assets and negotiates for other serious payments such agreements.
+Delegation is another approach often used by organizations to achieve a solid corporate governance framework.
+How the company is organized makes it apparent that the company has set job specifications for certain offices to meet the purpose organization’s purpose.
+The CEO, who reports to the board, is in charge of the entire organization’s operation but is specifically responsible for the purchases of fixed assets and negotiates for other serious payments such as agreements.
 The CEO has a partner whose role relates to coordinating raffle ticket sales and organizing activities involved in fundraising.
 Then there is the third employee at the firm who doubles up as the accountant and the bookkeeper.

 Overview of Perceived Inherent and Control Risks

 Remember that inherent risk refers to the risk that cannot be protected or detected by STARBUCKS’ internal control system (Adams & Simnett, 2011).
 Such a risk can happen because of the nature of the operations, transactions, and business of STARBUCKS.
 At times, the nature of a business can link the complexity of financial transactions and need high involvement and decisions.
-The inherent risk is ordinarily high when a transaction even entails highly with the human decision.
+The inherent risk is ordinarily high when a transaction involves a human decision.
 The nature of STARBUCKS business is complex, which creates inherent risks.
-STARBUCKS’s offerings are multifarious, and there is the possibility that they might not meet user requirements.
-Complex products require certain levels of knowledge, even for the directors of the organization and donors.
-Take the case of receipts that are not issued for the sale of raffle tickets and for clients’ payments who have attended fundraising.
+STARBUCKS’s offerings are ardiverseus, and there is the possibility that they might not meet user requirements.
+Complex products require certain levels of knowledge, even for the organization’s directors and donors.
+Take the recipe not issued for selling raffle tickets and for clients’ payments who have attended fundraising.

 How the Risks might affect strategy

 With such huge risk related to the operations and nature of STARBUCKS’s business, this changes the auditor’s approach strategy and plan towards the auditing process.
-Strategy and planning are two twin concepts, which are not synonymous, but they imply the process that the auditor can take to look into the risk and issues against which they align the auditing priorities for the organization.
-The audit process implies the alignment of units, teams, sections, or even functions to higher-level strategies (Arens, Elder, & Mark, 2012).
-For an auditor, the best strategy is all about attaining the auditing goal in the most efficient and effective way.
+Strategy and planning are two twin concepts that are not synonyms.
+Still, they imply the process that the auditor can take to look into the risk and issues against which they align the auditing priorities for the organization.
+The audit process implialigning of units, teams, sections, or even functions to higher-level strategies (Arens, Elder, & Mark, 2012).
+For an auditor, the best strategy is about attaining the auditing goal most efficiently and effectively.
 Moreover, the strategy is all about meeting the mission comparatively better.

-The information transmitted from the case study is that strategic planning entails the process involved in understanding the challenges and issues affecting the client and making a determination on the most efficient and effective way of meeting their audit needs.
-From the onset, it is important to hold a premise that a good strategy translates to focus, which in turn translates to accountability and results.
-Each process carries the strategic plans developed by the company, which act as a guide towards the delivery of the business objective and directing the work streams at the organization.
-Smaller teams within the bigger may not need to create their own strategies, but it appears that there are situations that can warrant small teams to think strategically, in which case, they are forced to follow best practices that drive and structure their strategic thinking processes.
+The information transmitted from the case study is that strategic planning entails the process involved in understanding the challenges and issues affecting the client’s deciding the most efficient and effective way of meeting their audit needs.
+From the onset, it is important to hold that a good strategy translates to focus, which translates to accountability and results.
+Each process carries the strategic plans developed by the company, which act as a guide toward delivering the business objective and directing the work streams at the organization.
+Smaller teams within the bigger may not need to create their strategies.
+Still, it appears that situations can warrant small teams to think strategically, in which case, they are forced to follow best practices that drive and structure their strategic thinking processes.

 References